 If you sleep with a partner, you may each have different firmness preferences.
-Some customizable mattresses will allow you to purchase a split-king so that you and your partner can customize your individual sides.
+Some customizable mattresses will allow you to buy a split-king so that you and your partner can customize your individual sides.
 In most cases, a split-king will be two twin XL mattresses placed side by side.
-Although an additional cost may apply with this option, this can be a great way for couples to find their ideal comfort level.
+Although an extra cost may apply with this option, this can be a great way for couples to find their ideal comfort level.

 Cons of Customizable Mattresses